Door and Hardware Tips

 If the project you are working on is a remodel and you are putting new hollow metal doors into existing hollow metal frames, remember that all manufacturers make their hinge and lock preps in different locations.
 You will not only have to measure the hinges (from door top to hinge top) and lock prep (from door top to centerline of lock), but you will also need the hinge backset (from the door edge to the hinge edge).
 This is usually 1/4" or 5/16" but it can also be 3/8".
 This is important because if the hinge is cut in with the wrong backset, the door will probably bind.

 The two most common ways to mount a door closer are either parallel arm or standard arm.
 The parallel (PA) arm type will mount on the push side of the door.
 The standard (STD) type will mount on the pull side of the door.
-Most door closers will be packed with the boot screwed onto the arm for STD mount and the PA bracket as a loose item to be installed if needed.
-On outswing exterior doors, you would obviously install it as a PA type.
+Most door closers will be packed with the boot screwed onto the arm for STD mount and the PA bracket as a loose item to be installed, if needed.
+On outswing exterior doors, you would always install it as a PA type.
 The interior door closers can be mounted either way to suit your needs.
 Doors going into an office from a hallway would generally be installed as STD arm so the closer would not show in the hallway while storage room doors that swing out would be mounted as PA arm to keep the closer inside.

 Some requirements for a fire rated opening: